Fawn Galli Interiors1133 Broadway, nr. 26th St., Ste. 1429; 212-792-2263; fawngalli.com

 Henry Mitchell Interior Architecture646-831-8313; hmiastudio.com

-This architect and designer made his name via budget-conscious, clever renovations.
+This architect and designer made his name doing clever budget-conscious renovations.
 Mitchell specializes in kitchens and bathrooms and is known to use concrete in innovative ways, from clean primitive floors or walls to high-polish countertops that resemble stone.

-Founded by Noa Santos and Will Nathan, this network of 25 up-and-coming interior designers makes professional decoration affordable with its flexible model: $50 for a 50-minute consultation.
-Beyond that, design plans begin at just $500.
+Founded by Noa Santos and Will Nathan, this network of more than 200 up-and-coming interior designers makes professional decoration affordable with its flexible model: $50 to $80 for a 60-minute consultation.

 Ford (as he is professionally known) creates calm interiors that meld eclectic modern furnishings with vintage items.
 His spaces promote serenity—he once hung a rattan chair with fur-hide pivots to create a peaceful perch that offered a view of the river.